ASLAV: Service

 In the Australian Army, the ASLAV equips the Cavalry Squadrons of the Royal Australian Armoured Corps.
-A Cavalry Squadron comprises a headquarters element, an echelon and three sabre troops of six ASLAVs each.
-Each troop is further broken down into two patrols each comprising two ASLAV-25s and one ASLAV-PC.
+A Cavalry Squadron comprises a headquarters element, an echelon and three sabre troops of four ASLAVs each.
+Each troop is further broken down into two patrols, each comprising two ASLAV-25s.

 The ASLAV equips two squadrons from each of the Australian Army's Armoured Cavalry Regiments, the 1st Armoured Regiment in Adelaide, the 2nd Cavalry Regiment in Townsville, and the 2nd/14th Light Horse Regiment (Queensland Mounted Infantry) in Brisbane, as well as the School of Armour at Puckapunyal.

 Operational service

 The Australian Army's ASLAV fleet saw continual operational service from 1999 to 2013.

 East Timor

 On 21 September 1999, C Squadron, 2nd Cavalry Regiment deployed 22 ASLAVs into Dili aboard HMAS Tobruk as a part of International Force East Timor, a further seven ASLAVs being deployed later to East Timor as a part of the commitment.
-The vehicles were used for a variety of tasks including convoy escort, surveillance, reconnaissance, communications, search, vehicle check points and force presence.
+The vehicles were used for a variety of tasks, including convoy escort, surveillance, reconnaissance, communications, search, vehicle check points and force presence.